-- Donations Assistance with Council Fees for Community Groups - Donations Australian Representation - Donations Community Sporting Groups Capital Works Assistance - Donations Financial Assistance - Donations Insurance for Environmental Volunteer Groups - Donations Rates and Charges - Donations Waste Disposal Fees for Not for Profit Groups - Donations Waste Disposal for Not for Profit Disposal of Feral, Orphan Animals and Native Fauna
+- Donations Assistance with Council Fees for Community Groups - Donations Australian Representation - Donations Community Sporting Groups Capital Works Assistance - Donations Financial Assistance - Donations Insurance for Environmental Volunteer Groups - Donations Rates and Charges - Donations Waste Disposal Fees for Not for Profit Groups - Donations Waste Disposal for Not for Profit Disposal of Feral, Orphan Animals and Native Fauna - Financial Assistance Ranger Associated Fees and Charges - Hardship Financial Assistance Rates and Charges.

 For details as to how this financial assistance is provided, refer to the relevant policy documents on Council's website.
-Council is also providing open space maintenance services to the Wardell Sports Ground and Alstonville Showground due to the high public use of these facilities.